myinnos/Android-Google-Code-Scanner/README.md

 #### Kindly use the following links to use this library:

+> This API requires Android API level 21 or above.
+Make sure that your app's build file uses a minSdkVersion value of 21 or higher.

 In your top-level settings.gradle file, include Google's Maven repository and Maven central repository in under the dependencyResolutionManagement block:

 ```kotlin